Earth and Life: changes over time

 Other Instructional Settings:

 Persons in instructional capacities other than [USA] high school science teacher must apply separately.
-Email direct to Brights Central to obtain criteria and acquisition information.
+Please click the button above to do so.

 Such applicants will need to demonstrate both suitability of the learning situation (most especially readiness on the part of learners to benefit from the level of presentation) and a willingness to obtain the poster at cost of fulfillment, including shipping.
 Likely candidates would typically be employed at an institution of higher learning or related institution (e.g., science museum, research facility, government project).
 It is possible that some college and university level instructors are in a unique position to acquaint prospective or inservice secondary science teachers with the detailed poster information and can potentially receive a free poster, paying only cost of shipping..

 There is to be no commercial sales of the poster.
 The Brights' Net is under obligation to the graphic developer to ensure that all dissemination occurs on a nonprofit basis.

 To Support the Classroom Poster Project

 Please tell others who care about sound science education to help Brights to carry out this worthwhile educational project!